avidafinance/FinancialUtility/README.md

 Can validate and parse bank account numbers for all swedish banks according to the specification from BGC (http://www.bgc.se/upload/Gemensamt/Trycksaker/Manualer/BG910.pdf).

 Note:
-There are some older swedbank account numbers that are in real but have an invalid check digit.
+There are some older swedbank account numbers that are real but have an invalid check digit.
 These will be rejected by this class.

 ###Parsing an account number: